libavg/libavg/sphinxdoc/app.rst

             Called before libavg has been setup, just after the :samp:`App().run()` call.
             The window has not been created at this time.

+        .. py:method:: toggleTouchVisualization(visClass=touchvisualization.TouchVisualization)

+            A TouchVisualization gives the user visual feedback whenever a touch event is registered.
+This call switches the feedback on or off.

 keyboardmanager Module
 ----------------------